To Start Prepping Separate Needs from Wants

 Store Gold or Silver To Trade

-Maybe you have heard that you should keep gold or silver on hand if something happens with our monetary system and cash isn’t considered valuable except as a material to start a fire.
-Remember, in the Great Depression, the government took the step of confiscating gold when the dollar collapsed.
-In the event of immediate need, people want food or medicine — not gold or silver.
-Initially, clean water, warm clothes, and even a disposable lighter will be more valuable than jewelry or precious metals.
+Maybe you have heard that you should keep gold or silver on hand if something happens with our monetary system, and cash isn’t considered valuable except as a material to start a fire.
+Remember, in the Great Depression, the government confiscated gold when the dollar collapsed.

 Large Supply Of Toilet Paper